Rahulcaiml/Plagiarism-Checker/README.md

 ## How to Run?

-- Install the requirements using `pip3 install -r requirements.txt`
+- Install the requirements using `sudo pip install --force-reinstall google-api-python-client`
 - Run server `python3 manage.py runserver`